 - Development and use of personalized risk assessment and shared decision-making tools.

 - Delivery system changes, including new care structures, payment models, incentive programs and care paths.

 - Observational studies that take advantage of variation in care among a large number of providers to assess comparative effectiveness of interventions and to identify best practices to improve the quality of care.

 - Novel uses of health IT, including decision support at the point of care, incorporating patient-reported information into medical decision-making, smart reminder systems and patient education.

 - End-of-life care, with an emphasis on improving quality of life, patient autonomy, dignity and comfort.

 Cleveland Clinic Community Care has a number of resources that make it uniquely positioned to pursue this work:

 - The culture of Cleveland Clinic has always embraced innovation, and there are multiple initiatives under way to improve value-based care across the enterprise.

 - As a staff model, integrated healthcare system using a shared electronic health record (EHR), Cleveland Clinic can both implement new programs and collect data on clinical outcomes through its EHR.
-With more than five million visits annually, the EHR provides valuable information for comparative effectiveness and quality of care research.
+With more than ten million visits annually, the EHR provides valuable information for comparative effectiveness and quality of care research.